jmahoney/industry-bullshit/README.md

 ### Phrases, not single words

 Bullshit needs context.
 While a lot of words might seem like bullshit in and of themselves, for this list to be any use we need that context.
 So "utilize"--a terrible word--is not bullshit but the phrase "going forward" certainly is.
+The only exceptions are "synergy" and "cyber".
+Screw those words.

 ### Contributing

 Pull requests welcome!

 ### Examples